Generating Hadamard matrices with transformers: Results of experiments

 At generation $0$ Hadamard matrices are already produced by the improvement procedure; however, the rate of production goes from $\sim 1400$ at generation 0 to $\sim 2700$ at generation 10, where it stabilises -- until the ratio of Hadamard matrices eventually reaches $1$ at generation 19 in the selected subset.
 Since our code picks canonical representatives in each symmetry class, we know that all produced Hadamard matrices are inequivalent; furthermore, we expect that matrices obtained in different runs are also in general distinct due to the sheer number of available ones (cf \S\ref{ssec:sym}).
 E.g., out of the 12 most recent $n=140$ runs, we have 729\,732 H-matrices out of which 729\,715 are inequivalent.

-The average score of the sample produced by the transformer shows an interesting effect: it goes down at first, as expected, then as the ratio of Hadamard ratio grows, it starts going up again.
+The average score of the sample produced by the transformer shows an interesting effect: it goes down at first, as expected -- the minimum value, around $0.5$, is to be compared with the average value of a random sample, which is $\approx 9$, showing that the transformer has learned how to produce low score candidates -- then as the ratio of Hadamard ratio grows, it starts going up again.
 Presumably, the transformer starts ignoring the score statistic at some point, focusing on producing Hadamard candidates instead.
 Indeed, the ratio of Hadamard matrices produced by the transformer keeps going up until around generation 19 when saturation occurs.
 Note that this ratio remains small (of order $10^{-4}$, so about $100$ Hadamard matrices per generation).

 We hope that such a ``mass generation'' of Hadamard matrices can be useful to study the typical properties of such matrices.
 Note, however, that since we cannot ensure uniform sampling, we do not have access to exact statistics on them.
 For example, among the 729\,797 $n=140$ GS type Hadamard matrices mentioned above, the statistics on segment sums $(k_i)_{i=1,\ldots,4}$ (cf \eqref{eq:ss}; here we take the absolute value and order them so that the result is invariant under all symmetries) are: 401\,756 $(1, 3, 7, 9)$, 186\,827 $(1, 3, 3, 11)$, 141\,214 $(3, 5, 5, 9)$, but it is unclear if it indicates that there are intrinsically more Hadamard matrices with segment sums $(1, 3, 7, 9)$, or if it is a bias of the transformer, or an effect of the improvement procedure.
 For general $n$, we observe the same tendency to generate more Hadamard matrices for which the four segment sums are spaced apart.